Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 WordPress themes and plugins are the most crucial thing on your website.
 But unfortunately, they can also be the target for hackers to hack your website.
 Now let’s find out how to secure them to secure your WordPress website.

 As you may or may not know, every reasonable price of a software product is supported and maintained by developers.
-It updated concerning time like the developer try to overcome their mistakes and vulnerabilities in this software product.
+It updated concerning time, like the developer trying to overcome their mistakes and vulnerabilities in this software product.

 So, updating your themes and plugins can save you from a lot of trouble because the hackers know that many people don’t take time to update their themes and plugins, so they will indeed target you through previous versions of software loopholes.